Denjamins/rclone-init/README.md

 ### How it works

+- Use the `--ver` parameter to check the version of the script, e.g., `rclone-init.sh --ver`.

 - The script fetches the latest version of itself from the GitHub repository to ensure it is up to date.

 - It then checks for the presence of Rclone on your system.
 If not found, it provides an option to install it.